7 Ideas for How to Announce Your New (or Redesigned) Website in 2022

-Gearing Up for You New Website Announcement
+Gearing Up to Announce Your New Website

 Even before your business website has launched, you should begin prepping and building up anticipation among your customers.
 Here are a few ideas to consider for the pre-launch period, as well as your official website redesign announcement and monitoring reactions in the following weeks: